 Underlying health conditions

-Bedwetting can also be caused by a number of underlying health conditions.
-For example:
+Bedwetting can also be caused by an underlying health condition, such as:

-If your child has started wetting the bed after being dry for a period of six months or more (secondary nocturnal enuresis), it is likely that stress or anxiety is causing it.
+If your child has started wetting the bed after previously being dry for a period of six months or more (known as secondary nocturnal enuresis), emotional problems such as stress and anxiety may be responsible.